njts/blogoes/content/posts/Wordpress-without-php.md

 Full code is on https://github.com/njts/mesonguru
 ### Public hosting.

 Now we need a hosting to host our static files.
 Most people will most likely consider Netlify as a solution for this.
 It's fast and free.
-Hovever it doesn't fit in this situation.
+However it doesn't fit in this situation.
 Netlify provides 300 minutes free build time each month.
 As I mentioned above, we rebuild meson.guru website every 5 minutes, and each rebuild takes about 10 seconds.
 A quick calculation reveals that we need approximately 1.4k minutes of build time each month.
 Extra 1000 minutes in Netlify cost about $14 per month.

-There are few cheap alternatives to host and deploy static website.
-CDN store buckets like BunnyCDN, S3 free tier, self-hosted solutions.
+There are few cheap alternatives to host and deploy a static website.
+CDN store buckets like BunnyCDN, S3 free tier and self-hosted solutions.
 I like self-hosted solutions because I have more control over them.
 I chose [Coolify](https://coolify.io) to host my website.
 Coolify is a self-hosted Heroku/Netlify alternative with a ton of great features.
 It has an auto deploy feature, so whenever my cron job pushes a new version of meson.guru to github, it will deploy the new versions automatically.

 I rented a VPS from Hetzer for $5 per month, installed Coolify on it, and used Coolify to deploy the static version of Meson.guru.
 It is less expensive than Netlify, and I can run a lot of other applications on the same vps.